All blog

 Sudden sales decline

-Amazon Changed My Product Category: Why It Happens, How to Fix It, and How to Stop It From Killing Sales
+Amazon Product Category Changed: Why It Happens, How to Fix It, and How to Stop It From Killing Sales

 Amazon may change product categories due to algorithms, competitor edits, or compliance triggers, hurting visibility and sales.
 Fix it by auditing your live listing, correcting category data (preferably via flat file), and escalating to Seller Support if needed.